michaelo/sapt/README.md

 TODO, somewhat ordered:
 ------------
 * Set up automatic builds/cross-builds for Win10 x64, Linux x64, macOS
+    * TBD: shall we provide libcurl?
+If so, make sure to conform to https://curl.se/docs/copyright.html.
 * sapt -h should also provide information about format of test files, and perhaps also playbooks, to be self-contained.
     * Propose:
         * sapt -h test